atpritam/Event-Flow/README.md

 _Deployed Version: [EVENT-FLOW](https://event-flow-alpha.vercel.app)_

-#### Dummy Account
+#### Test Account

-For testing, use these dummy credentials or create your own account:
+For testing, use these credentials or create your own account:

 - **Username:** `harrypotter`
 - **Password:** `harrypotterinnit`